Yuhengli77/Yuhengli77.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Yuheng Li(李宇恒).
 I am currently a senior student in mathematics of computation at UCLA.
-My currently interest is in Machine Learning/Deep Learning, Natural Language Processing, and Generative Models.
+My interests lie in Machine Learning/Deep Learning, Natural Language Processing, and Generative Models.

-I am from Nanchang, Jiangxi and I am currently live in Los Angeles.
+I am from Nanchang, Jiangxi and I currently live in Los Angeles.

 Email: yuheng0830 AT g.ucla.edu